-Authority Grain Free Dry Dog Food receives the Advisor’s second-highest tier rating of 4 stars.
+Authority Grain Free Dog Food earns the Advisor’s second-highest tier rating of 4 stars.

 The following is a list of recipes available at the time of this review.

 - Authority Grain Free Adult Chicken and Potato

 - Authority Grain Free Adult Mini Chunk Chicken and Potato

 - Authority Grain Free Adult Large Breed Chicken and Potato